Who we are

 A recent survey showed that substantial numbers of minority students see UChicago’s campus as racist.
 These students experience discrimination in ways that make it harder to fulfill coursework, to learn, and to be a student.

-We want to uplift the voices of PoC students at UChicago.
+We want to uplift the voices of BIPoC students at UChicago.
 By publishing their stories about race on campus, we hope to bring greater transparency to these experiences.
-Presenting these stories as a collection highlights their commonalities- and show that they can be the result of racist institutionalised university practices that need to be dealt with.
+Presenting these stories as a collection highlights their commonalities- and shows that they can be the result of racist institutionalised university practices that need to be dealt with.

 We also want to create a framework for widespread communication that allows for the participation of white students, and allows for a critical analysis of whiteness that is in line with the current literature and research on critical race theory.